youshutong2080/Docker/README.md

 98b4d5593325        dockerfile:ssh      "/run.sh"           About an hour ago    Up About an hour    0.0.0.0:11022->22/tcp                            ssh

 # mysql -uadmin -h127.0.0.1 -P13308 -pasdasd
-Welcome to the MySQL monitor.
-Commands end with ; or \g.
-Your MySQL connection id is 3
-Server version: 5.1.73-log Source distribution

-Copyright (c) 2000, 2013, Oracle and/or its affiliates.
-All rights reserved.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

 mysql> show slave status\G
 *************************** 1. row ***************************
                Slave_IO_State: Waiting for master to send event